-This easy baked mac and cheese is made in a cast iron skillet and does not require making a bechamel sauce!
+This easy baked mac and cheese is made in a cast-iron skillet and does not require making a bechamel sauce!
 This homemade Southern baked macaroni and cheese recipe can be whipped up in no time and will surely be a crowd-pleaser!

 About the recipe

 Happy first week of summer everyone!
 We have *officially* entered into the season of cookouts, pool parties, bonfires, and barbecues.
 Whoop!

 And speaking of barbecues, I have to say that the men in my family are becoming quite the crew of pitmasters!
 It all started with my dad, who has loved smoking meats ever since I can remember.